 There are two worries for DMs with Dispel Magic: players who use it too much and players who never get to use it at all.

-For the first camp, we recommend using the rules to help you out.
+For the first camp, I recommend using the rules to help you out.
 If players are nullifying the spell effects you’ve set in your dungeon, your solution is simple — change them to regional effects that aren’t tied to a specific spell.

-Instead of using the Arcane Lock spell to keep a treasure chest locked, instead make it a magical effect that only responds to another magical item.
+Instead of using the Arcane Lock spell to keep a treasure chest locked, make it a magical effect that only responds to another magical item.

 Basically, if you have an important plot point that’s tied to a magical effect and you don’t want it nullified by Dispel Magic, make sure you don’t use a spell for that function.

-Other the other side, there are players who feel like they wasted a 3rd-level spell known by picking up Dispel Magic.
+On the other side, there are players who feel like they wasted a 3rd-level spell known by picking up Dispel Magic.
 To remedy this, make sure you employ baddies who use potent persistent spell effects to encourage Dispel Magic as the optimal spell choice in response.

 Or set up more magic traps in your next dungeon, or even set some Guards and Wards that continuously have to be dispelled as players make their way to the boss’s inner sanctum.